-Reader Erick Montgomery recalled once found a newspaper article that explained that there was a legal order to who would be appointed administrator for an intestate estate in early Virginia.
+Reader Erick Montgomery recalled that he’d once found a newspaper article that explained that there was a legal order to who would be appointed administrator for an intestate estate in early Virginia.

 “I kept the clipping for a long time, but have lost it,” he wrote.
 “As I recall, according to the column, the order was something like this: widow, father, son, brother, brother-in-law, grandson, greatest creditor… there may have been others, and I may have them out of order.”